News & Blog

 Shara N. Roy spoke on the Young Women in Law panel Diversity & Inclusion in Law: Has Anything Changed a Year After "Black on Bay Street"? on November 28, 2018 at 6:00 PM.
 Discussions included what, if anything, has changed on Bay Street in regards to hiring trends and practices, workplace culture, and best practices in the law firm.

 Shara N. Roy | November 29, 2018

-Shara N. Roy will be a guest speaker at an OsgoodePD course on Corporate Governance.
-She will be sharing her expertise on Securities Class Actions.
+Shara N. Roy was a guest speaker at an OsgoodePD course on Corporate Governance.
+She shared her expertise on Securities Class Actions.